HiepPham1412/Data_Engineering_Project/README.md

 This helps to monitor the performance of the loans.
 In addition, these data tables are important for credit modelling as well.

 # Raw data
-`lending club loan` data is stored in a S3 bucket: s3://udacity-dend/song_data.
+`lending club loan` data is stored in a S3 bucket: s3://lending-club-project/raw_data.
 This data in csv format and contain all information of more than 2 millions loan.
+The originial data is published by LendingClub which can be found at https://www.kaggle.com/wendykan/lending-club-loan-data

 `state_demo` data is retreived from `https://public.opendatasoft.com/explore/dataset/us-cities-demographics/download/?format=json&timezone=Europe/Berlin&lang=en`